Dimensional Analysis¶

 Step-by-Step Process¶

-- Multiply all numerators together
+- Multiply all numbers in the numerators together

-- Multiply all denominators together
+- Multiply all numbers in the denominators together

 - Check that only the desired unit remains